We Know About Manafort What We Could Only Guess Before

 Every modern-era judicial nominee has mastered the art of dissembling, and pretending to have a completely open mind and a “I just call the balls and strikes” objectivity about every controversial issue.

 But actual lying is something different.
 Clarence Thomas’s interlocutors believed that he was lying about Anita Hill, and the intervening years make it more likely they were right.
-This is the first time I’m aware of, since the Thomas hearings, in which Senators opposing the nomination have come out and said: this nominee is lying under oath.
+This is the first time I’m aware of, since the Thomas hearings, in which senators opposing the nomination have come out and said: This nominee is lying under oath.
 It is worth knowing the truth before the now-or-never vote is cast.

 The second question involves finances.
 There’s been only one genuine impeachment of a Supreme Court justice, back in 1804.
-But the threat of impeachment convinced another Justice, Abe Fortas, to resign, in the Lyndon Johnson era.
+But the threat of impeachment convinced another justice, Abe Fortas, to resign, in the Lyndon Johnson era.

 The cause of Fortas’s problems was what now seem like penny-ante financial complications.
 A $15,000 fee for some seminars, news of a $20,000 annual retainer from a Wall Street figure.